 |

-| How long from the time I get to my take off site does it take to set and launch ? |
+How long from the time I get to my take off site does it take to set and launch ? |

-Anywhere from 5 to 30 minutes, depending on your equipment & what you have to assemble. |
+Anywhere from 5 to 10 minutes, depending on your equipment & what you have to assemble.

 |

-| What other names are the powered paraglider called ? |
+What other names are the Powered paraglider called ? |

-Powered paragliding, Paramotoring (common name in Europe), Paragliders, Motorised glider. |
+Powered paragliding (PPG), Wheeled Powered Paragliding (WPPG), Paramotoring (common name in Europe), Paragliders, Motorised paraglider.

 |

-| How do I get started if I want to fly a powered paraglider ? |
+How do I get started if I want to fly a powered paraglider ? |

-It is vital that you have the right combination of Engine and Paraglider (wing) tailored to suit your flight weight.
+It is vital that you have the right combination of Engine and Paraglider (wing) tailored to suit your total flight weight.
 Safety is paramount and training is imperative.

 Always ensure when buying a Paramotoring kit that you will receive professional training with qualified instructors. (read this important information) |